 It should go without saying that in light of the COVID-19 pandemic, the most important work we in the marketing world can undertake is to use our resources and expertise to help inform the public.
 We’ll assume you already know that, and we’ll also assume your workdays are focused primarily on keeping your employees, clients and vendors happy and healthy to #FlattenTheCurve of community impacts on the whole.

 Current events have unintentionally launched an A/B test in marketing, the likes of which has never been seen before and may never be seen again (hopefully).
-The experiment in question is testing a cleaner environment for exposure & attribution -- one that is typically impossible to achieve.
+The experiment in question is testing a cleaner environment for exposure and attribution—one that is typically impossible to achieve.
 It’s a world where nobody mentions your product during a work lunch, nor do they show it off to house guests, nor do they see it in a store or hear about it on the radio, only to later click “Shop Now” on Facebook and leave you misinterpreting the value of your marketing.

 No, this is a once-in-a-lifetime event where trackable digital media can show you a more realistic picture of the role it plays in your brand’s success.
 It’s a chance to recalibrate your attribution models and benchmarks, thanks to an audience that is currently isolated from the chaos of the physical world.
 As such, there are two obvious steps you should take right now, if you haven’t already: